 Navigate to the Cloud messaging tab:

-On this tab, upload either your APNs key or your APNs certificate(s).
-For more information on APN SSL certificates, see How to Set up the Apple Push Notification Server.
+On this tab, upload either your APNs key or your APNs certificate(s) as configured in your Apple Developer account.

 6 Setting Up a Service Account